mjordan/islandora_workbench_docs/docs/fields.md

 IMG_5083.JPG,05,Alcatraz Island,25,"Taken from Fisherman's Wharf, San Francisco."
 ```

-Since column order doesn't matter to Workbench, the following CSV is the same as the previous example:
+Since column order doesn't matter to Workbench, the same row is commented out in both the previous example and in this one:

 ```text
 id,file,title,field_model,field_description